It’s late at night, after a long day of building your business. You’re exhausted. The market slide on your pitch deck is on your mind.

 Overall, how big is the industry?
 Often if it is well known enough, these numbers are tracked by authorities like ISBN.
 Like “Commercial Real Estate in the US.”
 These are good starting points to get the big numbers, but not sufficient in and of themselves.

 Nope, this is not a nursery rhyme.
 TAM, SAM and SOM are common acronyms for a specific way to break up your market size that have been used by some well known start ups in their pitch decks.
 They are also terms that many investors (especially institutional investors) will understand.

 TAM – Total Achievable Market

 The total achievable market is a number that represents the total demand for a product or service.
 This is the top level number.
-It might be geographically bigger than your business can reach right now, it might cover people only mildly interested in the product or service or whom you identified as possible target groups based on demographics alone.
-It might be the total revenues in a particular industry.
-It the “big” number.
+The TAM might be geographically bigger than your business can reach right now, the number may cover people only mildly interested in the product or service or whom you identified as possible target groups based on demographics alone.
+This number could be the total revenues in a particular industry, it’s the “big” number.

 SAM – Serviceable Available Market

 The serviceable available market is a portion of the TAM that is targeted by your product your service.
 Usually this is in a more immediate geographic reach, or with some other level of targeting to make it a focused segment of your market.
 This is where we start to narrow things down.

 The share of market is the portion of the SAM that you can actually/feasibly capture.
 This can be shown in a % of the SAM, for example: we can win 10% of the market share in the next 2 years.
 This is an interesting number because it takes into account the fact that you are not the only solution your customer has for your product or service.
 No company in the world (except for monopolies) have 100% of the market.
 So to make it seem like you expect to get 100% of a market would be completely incorrect.